Reflecting on 2018

-Currently, we offer a 4 week course on bicycle maintenance and repair, taught by master mechanic Dan Shell.
+Currently, we offer a 4 week course on bicycle maintenance and repair, taught by our executive director, Kirk Seyfert.
 We cover 4 topics: Wheels, Brakes, Derailleurs and Headsets, teaching students the basic skills they need to begin repairing their own bike.
-Advanced students can work one on one with Dan and our other technicians to become apprentice bike techs, and even move on to paid positions with the Hub.
+Advanced students can become trainees, assisting the Hub to reclaim the vast number of bicycles it receives, and eventually move on to paid positions with the Hub.

 Classes are from 6 to 7 PM on Tuesdays.
 Please call 503-584-1052 or visit our store in person to inquire about sliding scale prices, and opportunities for low and no income participants.

 Apply Online Here

 You may apply online by clicking the purple icon below.
 After applying, prospective volunteers should call or come into the shop as soon as possible to be scheduled.
 The Hub is located at 1230 Broadway St in Salem.
 Available volunteer times vary according to need, referral process, and season.
 Typical wait times are between 1 and 3 weeks.

 Use the contact form below to reach us about products and services, scheduling a tour, donations and community partnerships, or giving your feedback.
 Interested in Volunteering?
-Check out "Volunteer Opportunities" to apply.
+See above.
 Interested in including the Hub in your event?
 See Events, below.

 Interesting in hearing in more about the Hub's programs?
 Contact us to schedule a tour of our facility and learn about our service to the community.
 You may also subscribe to our newsletter, or donate directly using Paypal (below).
 Those who wish to may become sustaining donors by making their donation recurring.
 Sustaining donors ensure that the Hub can continue to thrive and grow, helping even more residents in Marion and Polk Counties without regular access to transportation.
 The Hub is a registered 501(c)(3) nonprofit, so your donations are tax deductible.